badboy/fnordig.de/_posts/2021-04-16-rustc-ios-and-an-m1.md

 [^2]: The other name for that target.
 [^3]: "Apple Silicon" is yet another name for what is essentially the same as "M1" or "macOS aarch64"
 [^4]: Or `arm64` for that matter.
 Yes, yet another name for the same thing.
-[^5]: ["Universal Binaries"][apple universal binary] exist for a long time now and allow for one binary to include the compiled artifacts for multiple targets.
+[^5]: ["Universal Binaries"][apple universal binary] have existed for a long time now and allow for one binary to include the compiled artifacts for multiple targets.
 It's how there's only one Firefox for Mac download which runs natively on either Mac platform.
 [^6]: Yup, the main documentation they link to is a [WWDC 2019 talk recording video][binary framework video].